 What if I already have cables or pipework, but no meter?

 For electricity you'll need your MPAN/MPRN number.
-If you're told that a supply number doesn't exist, please call us on 0345 301 5921 and we'll arrange for a supply number to be created, which can take up to 15 working days.
+If you're told that a supply number doesn't exist, please call us on 0345 301 5921.
+We're here from Monday to Friday 9am to 5pm.
+We'll arrange for a supply number to be created, which can take up to 15 working days.
 You'll be asked if your cable is live and if there is an electricity supply.

 For gas, please contact your gas transporter to arrange a live/dead check.
-If your pipework's live, please contact us on 0345 301 5921 and we'll arrange for an MPR number to be created for your property which can take up to five working days.
+If your pipework's live, please contact us on 0345 301 5921.
+We're here from Monday to Friday 9am to 5pm.
+We'll arrange for an MPR number to be created for your property which can take up to five working days.
 Once that's done, we can arrange to install your meter.

 FAQs about our disconnection services

 What do I need to do if I'm demolishing my property?

 If you're demolishing your property, please give us a call on 0115 995 5019 and we’ll talk through what you need to do, and when.

 Is there a charge for having the gas and electricity disconnected?